SMSF — Property lending

 What an LRBA does and does not allow.

-The structural rules are specific.
+The structural rules are specific, and Schedule 5 of the Treasury Laws Amendment (Tax Reform No. 1) Act 2026 narrows them for arrangements entered into on or after 10 August 2026.
 The points below are general information — the detailed rules sit with the SMSF compliance and property-rules pages, and licensed advice applies.

 Limited recourse